IBM/event-automation/_connectors/kc-sink-kinetica/index.md

 categories:
   - Databases
 ---
-Kinetica sink connector allows Kafka topics to be accessed by Kinetica, enabling the streaming of data between a Kinetica table and Kafka Connect.
+The Kinetica sink connector allows Kafka topics to be accessed by Kinetica, enabling the streaming of data between a Kinetica table and Kafka Connect.